GiPHouse/Website/docs/SERVERCONFIG.md

 - Restarts the running docker containers using the new images.

 ### Setup steps
-Some manuall steps are taken to setup the server.
+Some manual steps are taken to setup the server.
 These steps are not done in the deployment script, because these steps are only necessary once.

 1. Add the SSH public keys of engineers to the authorized keys of the `ubuntu` user.
 2. Add the deploy key to the Github Deploy keys and to the authorized keys of the `ubuntu` user.